pangeo-data/climpred/.github/PULL_REQUEST_TEMPLATE.md

 Please delete options that are not relevant.

 -   [ ]  Bug fix (non-breaking change which fixes an issue)
 -   [ ]  New feature (non-breaking change which adds functionality)
 -   [ ]  Breaking change (fix or feature that would cause existing functionality to not work as expected)
 -   [ ]  This change requires a documentation update

 # How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
 This could point to a cell in the updated notebooks.
 Or a snippet of code with accompanying figures here.

-## Checklist (while developing):
+## Checklist (while developing)

 -   [ ]  I have added docstrings to all new functions.
 -   [ ]  I have commented my code, particularly in hard-to-understand areas
 -   [ ]  Tests added for `pytest`, if necessary.

-## Pre-Merge Checklist (final steps):
+## Pre-Merge Checklist (final steps)

-- [ ] I have rebased onto master or develop (wherever I am merging) and dealt with any conflictions.
+-   [ ]  I have rebased onto master or develop (wherever I am merging) and dealt with any conflicts.
 -   [ ]  I have squashed commits to a reasonable amount, and force-pushed the squashed commits.
-- [ ] All notebooks run with this branch installed. (please post a screenshot of `treon` compiling successfully)
+-   [ ]  All notebooks run with this branch; tested via `treon`.
 -   [ ]  `pytest` runs without breaking.

 ## Discussion